 The Honors Program

-Our Honors Program provides majors with the chance to produce a substantial thesis, usually 25-30 pages.
-The program is prestigious and selective, usually admitting 12-15 students from the 20-30 applications received.
-Completing the program is the only way to earn "Honors" in English on graduation.
-To merit this distinction, theses must receive the enthusiastic approval of both the student's Faculty Director and the Director of the Honors Program.
-In cases where these two readers disagree, the Undergraduate executive Committee will make the final determination.
+Completing the program is the only way to earn "Honors" in English upon graduation.
+To merit this distinction, theses must receive the enthusiastic approval of both the Faculty Director and the Director of the Honors Program.
+In cases where these two readers disagree, the Undergraduate Executive Committee will make the final determination.

-Undergraduate juniors majoring in English are eligible to apply to the Honors Program.
-All applicants must have a Faculty Director and an arresting, viable thesis proposal.
-Beyond this we recommend that applicants have at least a 3.6 GPA in the major.
+Juniors majoring in English are eligible to apply.
+We recommend that applicants have at least a 3.6 GPA in the major.

 Timeline, Junior Year

 - November-February: Discuss possible topics with your English advisor, the current director of the Honors program and/or the Undergraduate Chair.
 You must also speak with the faculty member whom you would like to direct the thesis.

 - Janurary-March: find a faculty director willing to advise your thesis, preferably a member of the standing faculty.
 Non-standing faculty may direct theses, but graduate students and recent PhDs may not.
 Check with the Undergraduate Chair if you have questions about your potential advisor.
 As a rule, the faculty director must be willing and available to advise for the duration of the development and completion of the thesis (summer preceding your senior year, and senior year).

 Applications for the 2024–2025 Honors Program are due March 20, 2024, at noon.
 Applications should include a completed application form and the following materials:

 - A statement of 500 words describing your project, the questions you're interested in exploring, and the research you'd like to conduct.
 You must have a faculty director and an arresting, viable thesis proposal.